tuksik/vim-surround/README.markdown

 XML tags, and more.
 The plugin provides mappings to easily delete, change and add such surroundings in pairs.

 It's easiest to explain with examples.

+Visually select the text then press `S"` or without visual mode `ysi)"`

 Press `cs"'` inside

     "Hello world!"